rgbentzen/RSO_AR/ReadMe.md

 English and French, for National access via the Defence Learning Network.
 Expected official duration of 6 hours, including quiz and other activities.

 ### Roles/Responsibility
 I designed and developed the course content with the Content Development Officer (CDO) and a subject matter expert from concept to implementation.
-I expanded the existing templates to include new layouts for more interactivity, simple gasification and clear navigation.
+I expanded the existing templates to include new layouts for more interactivity, simple gamification and clear navigation.

 ### Approach
 I developed with Trivantis Publisher v11, and published as SCORM modules for delivery on Saba LMS.
 Exported to HTML for Portfolio review.